-The good news is that you can have the best of both worlds: rapid Lean Startup and the science of B2B customer insight.
+The good news is that you can have the best of both worlds: rapid Lean Startup with build-measure-learn and the science of B2B customer insight.
 It’s quite easy to do.
 To learn how, download this white paper on B2B Lean Startup.

-Lean Startup holds many attractions for product developers.
+“Build measure learn”, a cycle of improvement from operational science, is applied to innovation within the “Lean Startup” method.
 Most B2B suppliers can do even more with a critical adjustment seldom needed for consumer products.
 So before you begin showing customers minimum viable products, be sure to consider these variations for B2B Lean Startup.

-At the heart of Lean Startup we see this principle: Learn from your prospective customers… before you commit to what you’ll offer them.
+At the heart of the Lean Startup cycle we see this principle: Learn from your prospective customers… before you commit to what you’ll offer them.
 This keep-your-mind-open-and-wallet-shut approach boosts new product success and shortens timelines.
 Be sure to keep this sound thinking when you apply B2B Lean Startup.

+It turns out that “build-measure-learn” along is not enough.
 Lean Startup naturally applies to most B2C products… but does it “start” in the right place for B2B?
 The very act of creating a hypothesis is a convergent mental activity, not a divergent one.
 If you create your hypothesis too soon, are you limiting your possibilities?
 This depends on your type of business.
 For many consumer products, Lean Startup is fine “as-is” and it’s good to rapidly offer minimum viable products.
 But for most B2B products, you need to engage your customers even earlier—before you develop a hypothesis.
 You need a variation we’ll call B2B Lean Startup.

-Lean Startup is based on a Build-Measure-Learn process: Imagine you are developing a new consumer phone app: You would create a quick prototype, or “minimum viable product” (Build), test this with consumers (Measure), and use their feedback to make needed changes to your design (Learn).
+The Lean Startup Cycleis based on a Build-Measure-Learn process: Imagine you are developing a new consumer phone app: You would create a quick prototype, or “minimum viable product” (Build), test this with consumers (Measure), and use their feedback to make needed changes to your design (Learn).
 You would “rinse and repeat”… with learning cycles that rapidly move you closer to a winning design.
 Your approach for B2B Lean Startup should be a little different.

 Instead of Build-Measure-Learn, most B2B teams should employ a Learn-Build-Measure-Learn cycle in B2B Lean Startup.
 Keep everything that is good about Lean Startup, but begin with an open-minded exploration of the B2B customer’s world, with interviews that take advantage of high B2B knowledge, interest, objectivity, and foresight.